Best Swaddles & Advice for Summer

-- We recommend Aden + Anais muslin wraps if you want to wrap with muslin - they are beautiful quality and have a double-thickness, stretchier fabric than the cheap muslin found in most baby shops.
+- ● We recommend Little Unicorn muslin wraps and Aden + Anais muslin wraps if you want to wrap with muslin - they are beautiful quality and have a double-thickness, stretchier fabric than the cheap muslin found in most baby shops.

 If your baby's startle reflex is wearing off or you are looking to transition from swaddling, using Sleepy Wings with a sleeping bag is a good option for warmer weather.